cloudfoundry/log-cache/README.md

 ### Cloud Foundry

 In terms of Cloud Foundry, the source ID can either represent an application guid (e.g. `cf app <app-name> --guid`), or a component name (e.g. `doppler`).

-Source IDs are used to authorize any attempt to read from Log Cache.
 Each request must have the `Authorization` header set with a UAA provided token.
-If the given scope has `doppler.firehose`, then it may see any Source ID.
-Otherwise, the CloudController is consuled to see if the token can read logs for the given Source ID.
-In the latter case, the Source ID must be an app guid.
+If the token contains the `doppler.firehose` scope, the request will be able to read data from any source ID.
+If the source ID is an app guid, the Cloud Controller is consulted to verify if the provided token has the appropriate app access.

 ## Restful API via Gateway